YosysHQ/apicula/readme.md

  * Sipeed Tang Nano 20K: GW2AR-LV18QN88C8/I7 [^1]
  * Sipeed Tang Primer 20K: GW2A-LV18PG256C8/I7 [^1]
  * Seeed RUNBER: GW1N-UV4LQ144C6/I5
- * @Disasm honeycomb: GW1NS-UX2CQN48C5/I4
  * szfpga: GW1NR-LV9LQ144PC6/I5

-[^1]: `C` devices require passing the `--family` flag as well as `--device` to Nextpnr, and stating the family in place of device when passing `-d` to `gowin_pack` because the C isn't part of the device ID but only present in the date code.
-Check `examples/himbaechel/Makefile` for the correct command.
+[^1]: `C` devices require passing the `--vopt family` flag as well as `--device` to Nextpnr, and stating the family in place of device when passing `-d` to `gowin_pack` because the C isn't part of the device ID but only present in the date code.
+Check `examples/Makefile` for the correct command.

 Install the tools with pip.